mrideedy/TodoApp/README.md

 **Prerequisites**

-Node.js installed on your machine npm (Node Package Manager) installed on your machine
+Node.js installed on your machine <br>
+npm (Node Package Manager) installed on your machine
 A code editor or IDE of your choice